Limenius/symfony-react-sandbox/README.md

 * The server-side code under `src/` and `app/config` configuration.
 * The JavaScript and CSS (SCSS) code under `client/`.
-* The Webpack configuration for client and server-side rendering at `webpack.config.js` and `webpack.config.serverside.js`.
+* The Webpack Encore configuration for client and server-side rendering at `webpack.config.js` and `webpack.config.serverside.js`.

 Note that you won't need to run an external node server to do server-side rendering, as we are using [PhpExecJs](https://github.com/nacmartin/phpexecjs) although ReactBundle would make it possible if we neeeded that setup.